Thursday, 26 August 2021

 I'm going to refer to actual editing projects and give examples of when, why, and how I help my writers improve their work.
 Most of these research papers that I edit will be published, so it is important that they meet the standard in terms of grammar, style, structure, and format.

-Appointed Editor for Teosofia Journal
+Appointed Language Editor for Teosofia Journal

 More good news!